 Taking a look at the Walkway’s Discovery Map, I quickly learned that there is much more to the Walkway than I previously experienced.
 Since my last visit, Walkway Over the Hudson has teamed up with the surrounding area to create the Greater Walkway Experience, an easily accessible, walkable adventure to help visitors truly “Experience 360° of Discovery,” and that’s exactly what made this trip so enticing.
 So, with that in mind, I laced up my walking shoes for the amazing day ahead.

 The new 4.4-mile trail allows for easy access to thrilling river views and historic points of interest.
-Its additional spurs connect parks and cultural attractions, allowing visitors to explore nature trails in Franny Reese State Park, miles of rail trails in Ulster and Dutchess Counties, and historic neighborhood walks, all with the ability to cross the Mid-Hudson Bridge and Walkway Over the Hudson.
+Its additional spurs connect parks and cultural attractions, allowing visitors to explore nature trails in Franny Reese State Park, miles of rail-trails in Ulster and Dutchess Counties and historic neighborhood walks, all with the ability to cross the Mid-Hudson Bridge and Walkway Over the Hudson.
 It’s truly the best way to experience the greater Walkway area.
 But whichever way you choose, you’re bound to find something interesting along the way.

-If heading to the elevator, take in the beauty of the Poughkeepsie Waterfront Discovery Zone.
+If heading to the elevator when open, take in the beauty of the Poughkeepsie Waterfront Discovery Zone.
 From there, you can catch views of the Highland Landing across the river, Mid-Hudson Bridge, and of course the Walkway Over the Hudson to the north.
 Waryas Park, along the banks of the Hudson River, is an active area where people often picnic, take in river views on benches, jog or bike.
 If you’re as lucky as I was, you might even catch a seagoing bulk cargo carrier passing beneath the Walkway Over the Hudson, truly showing off how massive the footbridge really is.

 Taking the longer course to the East Gate allows you to walk the full length of the Walkway, and brings you through Little Italy.
 En route, you’ll spot architecturally stunning churches like the Holy Comforter Church and Our Lady of Mt.
 Carmel, and the historic, Italianate-style Pelton Mansion on N. Clover Street.
-At night, you can visit the Italian Center Wednesday through Friday for community dinners and dancing.

 Once atop the historic structure, the anticipation is invigorating.
 Eagerness overcame me during the first one-hundred feet or so from the Walkway entrance, and I caught myself walking faster than I had on the walk-up.